Revised ICM Policy – Effective from 1 March 2026

-The ICM Public Consultation
+Post-ICM Public Consultation Reports

-The Development Finance Institutions (DFIs) — DEG, FMO, and Proparco — and the ICM Independent Expert Panel, wish to express their sincere appreciation to all internal and external stakeholders who participated in and supported the ICM Public Consultation on the Draft ICM Policy, held from 20 August to 17 October 2025.
+The Development Finance Institutions (DFIs)—DEG, FMO, and Proparco — and the ICM Independent Expert Panel, wish to express their sincere appreciation to all internal and external stakeholders who participated in and supported the ICM Public Consultation on the Draft ICM Policy, held from 20 August to 17 October 2025.

 During the 8.5-week consultation period, a diverse range of stakeholders — including national and international non-governmental and civil society organizations, peer financial institutions, independent accountability mechanisms, DFI clients, and subject matter experts — provided substantive feedback on the Draft ICM Policy.

 Feedback was received in writing through 15 formal submissions representing 34 unique organizations and individuals, and verbally through a series of regional webinars and in-person meetings attended by over 50 individuals representing all key stakeholder groups and geographies.
-A summary report on the ICM Public Consultation activities is available for download here: ICM Public Consultation Activity Report.

-The ICM Policy Review & Update
+ICM Policy Review & Update

 The DFIs are committed to regularly reviewing and, where necessary, updating the ICM Policy to ensure it remains robust, effective, accessible, and properly structured to guide the complaints process, while serving the needs of stakeholders as intended.